 - ½ teaspoon turmeric

-- 1½ pounds potatoes (yellow or red, boiled until tender , peeled and coarsely chopped)
+- 1½ pounds potatoes (yellow or red, boiled until tender, peeled and cut into small pieces, or crumbled with your fingers.)

 - 1 cup green peas (frozen, thaw before using.
 If using fresh peas, cook the peas until tender before using)